tweag/chainsail-resources/examples/soft-kmeans/README.md

 We identify the two higher peaks with the samples from the higher posterior probability mode, and the lower peaks with samples from the lower probability one.
 Similarly to the samples from the single chain, the means sampled from the lower posterior mode are offset from their expected position.
-But on the other hand, samples from the higher posterior mode match the theoretical cluster centroids much better, since in this case, the higher weight component of the Gaussian mixture is fitted to the cluster with the higher number of points, and vice versa.
+But at the same time, samples from the higher posterior mode match the theoretical cluster centroids much better, since in this case, the higher weight component of the Gaussian mixture is fitted to the cluster with the higher number of points and vice versa.
 This demonstrates that Chainsail found _both_ modes - the "correct", desired one _and_ the less likely one and thus correctly and honestly samples the full posterior distribution.